tongzhou80/LLParser/README.md

 - ir/
     - Shadow
       - Implements the string-oriented model.
-All properties of a Value object are stored as key-value pair in a hash map field of Shadow
+All properties of a Value object are stored as key-value pairs in a hash map field of Shadow
     - Value: Shadow
       - All IR objects inherit from it.
 Defines fundamental properties of an IR object such as `name`